Locators in Selenium

 Target Format: id=id of the element

-For this example, we will use Facebook as our test app because Mercury Tours do not use ID attributes.
+For this example, we will use a Facebook demo page because Mercury Tours does not use ID attributes for its main form fields.

-for testing.
-Inspect the “Email or Phone” text box using Firebug and take note of its ID.
+Step 1) Use this demo page https://demo.guru99.com/test/facebook.html for testing.
+Inspect the “Email or Phone” text box using your browser’s built-in Developer Tools (press F12 in Chrome, Edge, or Firefox) and note its ID.
 In this case, the ID is “email.”

 Step 2) Launch Selenium IDE and enter “id=email” in the Target box.
-Click the Find button and notice that the “Email or Phone” text box becomes highlighted with yellow and bordered with green, meaning, Selenium IDE was able to locate that element correctly.
+Click the Find button and notice that the “Email or Phone” text box is highlighted in yellow with a green border, indicating that Selenium IDE has located the element correctly.

 Locating by Name

-Locating elements by name are very similar to locating by ID, except that we use the “name=” prefix instead.
+Locating elements by name is similar to locating by ID, except that we use the “name=” prefix instead.
+This approach is useful when elements lack an ID but have a defined name attribute.

 Target Format: name=name of the element

-In the following demonstration, we will now use Mercury Tours because all significant elements have names.
+For the following demonstration, we will use Mercury Tours because all significant form elements on the site carry a name attribute.

 Step 2) In Selenium IDE, enter “name=userName” in the Target box and click the Find button.
-Selenium IDE should be able to locate the User Name text box by highlighting it.
+Selenium IDE should locate the User Name text box by highlighting it.

 How To Locate Element By Name using Filters